Have you ever wondered why self-care gets such a bad rep?

 Could it be because self-care has been hijacked by unicorns and rainbows?
 I’m the first one to sprinkle myself in glitter and paint my nails while wearing a face mask in the bathroom, but there’s SO much more to self-care than that.

-So, while I am not suggesting you stop pampering yourself (heck, that’s the funniest part of self-care), I’ll share with you three other ways to practice self-love every day.
-They’re just as important (if not more) than a hot bubble bath:
+So, while I am not suggesting you stop pampering yourself (heck, that’s the funniest part of self-care), I’ll share with you three other ways to start a self-care routine that don’t involve hot bubble baths:

 1. Be Kind To Yourself